ianlewis/lexparse/README.md

 }
 ```

-Each state can be implemented this way to complete the `Parser`'s logic.
-You can
+Each state can be implemented this way to complete the logic of the `Parser`.
-find a full working example in
+You can find a full working example in
 [`template_example_test.go`](./template_example_test.go).

 ### Invoking the `Parser`